TimWannet/Vocoder_Website/_pages/index.md

 ## How can you get one?
 Once the vocoder is a finished product, you’ll have options!
 It will be available as:
-- A fully assembled unit – Plug and play for the people that just want to make music.
+- A fully assembled unit – Plug and play for the people that just want to make music (Option 1).
-- DIY kit - Build it yourself with all the necessary parts ready to go.
+- DIY kit - Build it yourself with all the necessary parts ready to go (Option 2).
-- Build your own - Get all the files from the github page and assemble the vocoder from scratch.
+- Build your own - Get all the files from the github page and assemble the vocoder from scratch (Option 3).

 Follow my journey!
 Blog posts and videos will document every step of development.